 California mudslides: Where and why they happen

-At least 21 people have died from the mudslides that swept over parts over Southern California in January -- impacting the same area that was ravaged in December by the Thomas Fire, the state’s largest wildfire on record that is 100% contained, the U.S. Forest Service announced.
+At least 21 people have died from the mudslides that swept over parts over Southern California in January -- impacting the same area that was ravaged in December by the Thomas Fire, the state’s largest wildfire on record, the U.S. Forest Service announced.

-Search and rescue efforts are still underway, Amber Anderson, the public information officer for the Santa Barbara Office of Emergency Services told Fox News.
+Still, search efforts are still underway, Amber Anderson, the public information officer for the Santa Barbara Office of Emergency Services told Fox News.
+And at least two people are still missing, the Santa Barbara County Sheriff's Office also said.
+Two-year-old Lydia Sutthithepa and 17-year-old Jack Cantin have not yet been found.

-"Right now our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Santa Barbara County Sheriff Bill Brown said, according to The Associated Press.
+"Right now our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Santa Barbara County Sheriff Bill Brown said shortly after location efforts commenced, according to The Associated Press.

 In addition to the deaths and missing persons, several homes were destroyed from the mudslides, which were sparked after torrential rains caused flash flooding in the Santa Ynez Mountains.
 The flooding caused mud and debris to slide down from wildfire-charred hillsides that are stripped of vegetation, eventually reaching the communities below.